Azure/IoTTrainingPack/IoT-Edge-101/iot-edge-101.md

 storage from a module - Azure IoT Edge \| Microsoft Learn](https://learn.microsoft.com/en-us/azure/iot-edge/how-to-access-host-storage-from-module?view=iotedge-1.4).

-Now, following the guidance provided, we are going to fix the identified
+Now, following the guidance provided, we are going to fix each of the identified issues.
-issues:

 <table>
 <colgroup>